Download it here absolutely free >> .

 According to some projections, global oil demand will reach well over 100 million barrels per day by 2015.
 And thanks to the petrodollar system, growing global demand for oil leads to an increase in U.S. dollar demand.
 This artificial demand for U.S. dollars has provided remarkable benefits for the U.S. economy.
 It has also required the Federal Reserve to keep the dollar in plentiful supply.

 Grasping this last point is extremely important.
-For if the artificial global dollar demand, made possible by the petrodollar system, were ever to crumble, foreign nations who had formerly found it beneficial to hold U.S. dollars would suddenly find that they no longer needed the massive numbers that they were holding.
-This massive amount of dollars, which would no longer be useful to foreign nations, would come rushing back to their place of origin… America.
+For if the artificial global dollar demand, made possible by the petrodollar system, were ever to crumble, foreign nations who had formerly found it beneficial to hold U.S. dollars would suddenly find that they no longer needed the massive number that they were holding.
+This massive number of dollars, which would no longer be useful to foreign nations, would come rushing back to their place of origin… America.

 Obviously, an influx of dollars into the American economy would lead to massive inflationary pressures within our economic system.